 The Atlassian Data Residency is widening its reach.— DEISER | We help you with Atlassian (@deiser) November 8, 2022

 It has been announced on the @atlassiancom that this feature is already available in Germany.

 Check all the details >> https://t.co/x7s7kNqkAu pic.twitter.com/ONHhYdorvd

-Atlassian is committed to guaranteeing security in the Cloud, complying with standard security certificates, and other measures, carrying out a global privacy program complying with GDPR requirements, CCPA, LGPD, and more, requirements that have led them to treat all user data in the same way, using technical and organizational measures to protect the information they store (and what they don't).
-Atlassian's privacy program is designed to meet both legal requirements and the needs that each cloud tools customer may have.
+Atlassian is committed to guaranteeing security in the Cloud, complying with standard security certificates, and other measures, and carrying out a global privacy program complying with GDPR requirements, CCPA, LGPD, and more, requirements that have led them to treat all user data in the same way, using technical and organizational measures to protect the information they store (and what they don't).
+Atlassian's privacy program is designed to meet both legal requirements and the needs that each cloud tool customer may have.

 Atlassian processes information this way to limit its footprint within organizations' systems, i.e., that information is not stored at all, instead, they store representative IDs that they use to retrieve information from their identity services.
 Because of this, data residency cannot be applied to user data.
 If this is a challenge for you, we invite you to read more about it at the Atlassian Trust Center we've shared before.